 The design of the Decoration is the work of the New Zealand Herald of Arms.

 The Decoration is manufactured by Eng Leong Medallic Industries Pte Ltd, of Singapore, who also manufacture The New Zealand Antarctic Medal and many of the campaign and special service medals for the New Zealand Defence Force.

 The holder of The New Zealand Distinguished Service Decoration, who performs further services worthy of another award, may be awarded a Bar to their Decoration.

 Awards of The New Zealand Distinguished Service Decoration will normally be announced in the regular New Year and King’s Birthday Honours Lists.

 The recipient’s name and date of the award are engraved on the reverse of the Decoration between the two inscriptions.

 A distinctive lapel badge, for everyday wear, is issued to living recipients.
 This is in line with the Lapel Badges policy adopted for the various other distinctive New Zealand honours.

-Each award is accompanied by a certificate signed by The Queen and Governor-General.
+Each award is accompanied by a certificate signed by The King and Governor-General.